 "It's no use, Ms. Burns," DeAngelo said, shaking his head.
 "Jill took everything.
 She stole my calorie machine, my gun, probably my money, I don't know.
 She's crazy, that one.
 She tied me up, then she'd come back at night and feed her cats and give me a peanut butter sandwich.
 My hands were tied so she'd put it on this little tray and I'd have to bend over and eat it with no hands.
 Then she'd bring me a glass of milk with a straw.
 But she never bothered to take me to the bathroom," he said, hanging his head as he gazed at the soiled floor.

 "Don't worry about it.
-We'll get you cleaned up," she assured him as Ryker handed him the water.
+We'll get you cleaned up," she assured him as Ryker handed him the water and untied the ropes.

 "Jill said you kidnapped her, but when you swerved for a squirrel she jumped out and ran back to camp.
 She then recanted her story and admitted she kidnapped you.
 So that was your gun Jill was carrying?"
 Ryker asked.